SwissTPH/timci/README.md

 )
 ```

-To avoid the warning `No hyphenation patterns were preloaded for the language French into the format.`, install `hyphen-french`
+In order to avoid the warning *No hyphenation patterns were preloaded for the language French into the format.*, please consider installing the package `hyphen-french`
 ```r
 tinytex::tlmgr_install("hyphen-french")
 ```